vusion/icon-font-loader/README.md

 ## Example

-Import svg file with a custom property called `icon-font` where you wanna use icon font in CSS:
+Import svg file with a custom property called `icon-font` by default where you want to use icon font in CSS:

 ``` css
 .select:after {